 Eventually I built a trellis for them to grow up and transferred them to the ground below it.
 I mixed compost into the soil and the vines turned dark green, got ropy-thick and sprouted enormous leaves that if you just barely touched issued pungent tomato-plant odor into the morning air.
 Every plant seemed about to burst with vigor and good intent.

 This week the first flower appeared.
-It's shown below:
+It's shown at the top of this page.

 I've sat a long time looking at that flower, its self-confident, swooped-back, yellow petals, its strange-looking, joined-by-their-margins anthers dribbling pollen from pores at downward-directed anther tips, and the long, silvery, rather haphazardly arrayed hairs.
 How could such a tender, perfect presence arise from such a depressing relationship?